sketch-hq/get-sketch-logs/README.md

 - Running the script without the time parameter will default to `1h`
 - To retrieve the Collaboration or Console log, admin rights are required.
 Otherwise the operation will be simply skipped.

-## Logs List
+## Included information

-The following information is collected:
+The following information is collected by the script:

 1. Sketch **Collaboration log**
 2. **Console log** filtered to `sketch` events only